 Labor shortage continues

 As we head into the new year, labor shortage continues to persist.
 In 2022, it was estimated that there will be a labor shortage of roughly 650,000.
 The construction employment numbers are still uneasy as we head into 2023.
-Roughly 40% of our construction workforce are expected to retire over the next decade, so having the right training programs in place is crucial to keep the job engine running strong.

-Many contractors in construction are currently enhancing their training courses and educational programs to address the labor shortage for skilled tradespersons.
+Many contractors in construction are currently enhancing their training courses and educational programs to address the labor shortage for skilled trades persons.
 Skilled labor Shortage will continue to be a thorn in the side for many contractors in 2023.

 Higher technology adoption

 Every industry goes through a digital transformation, and currently, the construction industry will continue to go through technological advancements.
 As we continue to build toward the future, innovation does not stop.
-The construction industry is constantly evolving through innovative techniques and solutions to get projects done on time.

 We can expect to steer away from the traditional paper and pen workflow and automate data workflows.
 There are many verticals of construction that technology can support, so expect to see more digital HR, productivity, and safety solutions in the market.
 For example, there was a study by KPMG in 2022, roughly 82% of owners felt the need to collaborate more with contractors.